Roirtur/CorridorAIRL/README.md

 # Corridor RL Agent

-This project implements multiple reinforcement learning agents for the Corridor/Quoridor game.
-The goal is to develop agents that learn to play strategically and win against various opponents.
+This project implements a modular framework for training and evaluating multiple reinforcement learning agents for the Corridor/Quoridor game.
+The goal is to develop agents that learn to play strategically and win against various types of opponents, using both tabular and deep RL methods.

 ## Project Structure